BlindGenius/yii2-images/README.md

 optionally add the url route to the UrlManager

-  NOTE : you may need to add a sililar rule to your module/s that have attached actions
+  NOTE : you may need to add a similar rule to your module/s that have attached actions

     'components' => [
         ...